Wednesday, February 25, 2009

 Snapper with fennel en papilloteCooking en papillote means putting the ingredients inside a parchment paper pouch and baking it in the oven.
 The paper holds in the moisture while cooking.
 This moisture flavors the fish along with the aromatics and liquid to make a tender and subtle tasting meal.
 This is a good method for any delicate fish and can even be used for chicken, vegetables and fruit.
 Before baking the fish in its pouch, the fennel is sliced and pan-fried in butter and then spooned into each pouch.
 By far, this is one of the simplest recipes so far!

-Here is Alton Brown's episode about this cooking method: The Pouch Principle part 1 and part 2.
+Here is Alton Brown's episode about this cooking method: The Pouch Principle.

 Here is a great article about it: The Envelope, Please: Cooking En Papillote.